Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Efficiency of RL

 \section{KRR for \textit{Efficiency} of RL}

 Logically-specified representations allow for a more general and intuitive way of specifying and using knowledge about \textit{objects}, \textit{facts} and \textit{rules}, inducing powerful abstractions over the original problem.
-Encoding such prior knowledge is thus able to improve the learning efficiency of traditional RL methods, either through specifying the tasks using increasingly expressive formal languages and finite state machines, or combining high-level symbolic planning models with RL.
+Encoding such prior knowledge is thus able to improve the learning efficiency of traditional RL methods, either through specifying the tasks using increasingly expressive formal languages and \textit{finite state machines} (FSAs), or combining high-level symbolic planning models with RL.
+KRR techniques aimed at improving the efficiency of RL are summarized in Table \ref{tab:efficiency}.